How to Stream to Twitch, YouTube, and Kick at the Same Time (2026)

 5. Go Live

 Hit "Start Streaming" in OBS.
-Rebeam receives your stream and relays it to Twitch and YouTube simultaneously.
-You can monitor both streams from the Rebeam dashboard.
+Rebeam receives your stream and relays it to Twitch, YouTube, and Kick simultaneously.
+You can monitor all three streams from the Rebeam dashboard.

-Tips for Managing Two Audiences
+Tips for Managing Multiple Audiences

-• Check your VODs.
+- Check your VODs.
 YouTube stores VODs automatically and feeds them into its recommendation algorithm.
 Make sure your YouTube channel is set up to take advantage of this.

 What About Twitch Exclusivity?